Laser Doppler vibrometry

 Stroboscopic video microscopy (SVM) makes use of the fact that high-frequency vibrations at component level can be visualized with normal video cameras when rapid movements are visually frozen using short flashes of light.

-Single-point measurement, measuring with multiple laser beams at the same time, areal scanning of entire surfaces or three-dimensional vibration shape analysis.
+Whether measuring with a single laser point, or measuring with multiple laser beams at the same time, whether areal scanning of entire surfaces detecting the pure out-of-plane motions or 3D deflection shape analysis - there is a Polytec laser vibrometer to complete your task.
 Learn more about the different types of Polytec vibrometers.